-Proposal Title Description/Service Level Impact FTE FY 2020/21 Use of Funds Ongoing Use of Funds Library Materials Budget Reduction This proposal reduces the Library materials and resource budget by \$165,000 (from \$927,301 to \$762,301), eliminating one-time increases and funding for digital collections that cannot be sustained.
-As a budget reduction strategy, this proposal eliminates \$40,000 from the Printing Binding and Books budget that was added as a limited two-year budget augmentation to improve customer wait times for high demand items.
+Proposal Title Description/Service Level Impact FTE FY 2020/21 Use of Funds Ongoing Use of Funds Library Materials Budget Reduction (Phased Implementation) This proposal reduces the Library materials and resource budget by \$40,000 (from \$927,301 to \$887,301) in FY 2020/21 and by \$125,000 ongoing, eliminating one-time increases and funding for the unsustainable on-demand digital service.
+As a budget reduction strategy, this proposal eliminates \$40,000 in FY 2020/21 from the Printing Binding and Books budget that was added as a limited two-year budget augmentation to improve customer wait times for high demand items.
 The service impact will be longer wait times for some high demand titles in both print and digital formats.
-The Library materials budget would also be reduced by \$125,000, eliminating the unsustainable and expensive pay-per-use digital collection through Hoopla, a web and mobile library media streaming platform with (165,000) (125,000) downloadable and streaming ebook, eaudiobook, music and movies.
+In FY 2021/22, the Library materials budget would be reduced by \$125,000 (40,000) (125,000) on an ongoing basis, eliminating funding for Hoopla, which is one part of the Library's many digital services and subscriptions offered to the public.
+Hoopla was added in 2017 and is a pay-per-use digital service that allows patrons to select from a collection of ebooks, eaudiobooks, and other materials.
 The service is different than traditional e-lending platforms in that no items are purchased for the library's collection and instead are charged per checkout.
-At the end of the month, the library pays for the items checked out by patrons during the month.
-Due to COVID-19 library closures restricting access to physical materials, there has been a significant increase in use which has resulted in significant increase in cost.
-Even at previous levels, this service was under review due to the unpredictable and unsustainable model.
-Demand for the service has outstripped the Library's ability to fund this resource; the City would, however, retain the existing digital collection through Hoopla.
-The service impact will result in less digital collections, including eBooks, streaming movies and audiobooks and up to 75,000 less checkouts in eBooks and digital formats.
+This service is proposed to be phased out due to the increasing cost of the service and the limited ability to control costs.
+In 2020, there was a 78% increase in the average monthly cost and the FY 2020/21 budget of \$125,000 is expected to be exceeded by approximately \$50,000, which will have to be absorbed with savings in other areas.
+Even before the pandemic, this service was under review due to its unsustainable model, and other libraries nationally and locally have restricted Hoopla access to lessen its financial impact.
+While Hoopla is popular with users, the Library has other, more cost effective services that can provide similar access to resources.
+For example, the Library's subscription to Northern California Digital Library has a sustainable pricing model and provides over 46,000 items for patrons to check out.
+Unlike Hoopla, this service also allows the purchase of titles to meet our patrons' specific needs.
+Given the importance of e-resources during the pandemic, this reduction would be implemented once the library is open for in-person services.